Evidence Of Afterlife - Virtual Reality

 Neuroimaging techniques, such as functional magnetic resonance imaging (fMRI) and positron emission tomography (PET), have revealed the activation of specific brain areas during tasks requiring spatial reasoning or depth perception.[13]
 For instance, the dorsal visual stream, often called the "where pathway," processes spatial location and movement, while the ventral stream, or "what pathway," identifies object characteristics.[14]

-3.2.
-Is Reality Already Within the Mind the Moment We Realize It?
+3.3.
+Reality Is Already In the Mind the Moment We Experience It

 The question of whether reality exists independently of the mind or is fundamentally created by it has long intrigued philosophers, scientists, and thinkers.
 From the cognitive sciences of today, a common thread emerges: reality as we know it is inseparably bound to perception.
 This section explores the notion that reality is already inside the mind the moment we experience it.